zan-keith/cherry-pick/README.md

 > A Chrome extension for quick scraping of common elements from web pages.

+> This is just part of a hobby project of mine.
+I found this made my life easier and hopefully this will help someone else.

 ### Features
 - **Automatic Identifier Detection:** Finds common classes, attributes, or tags among selected elements.
 - **JavaScript Snippet Generation:** Creates a JS snippet to select and scrape the elements.